tyskdm/codegs/README.md

 # Code.gs

 A tool to pack Node.js module files and module system emulator within one source file.
-That source file can run on [Google Apps Script](https://developers.google.com/apps-script/) environment or perhaps other Javascript engines.
+That source file is executable on [Google Apps Script](https://developers.google.com/apps-script/) environment( or perhaps other Javascript engines).

 #### v0.0.7
 * Add a example.
 It includes Node.js original core modules, `assert`, `util`, `console`.